ViaQ/docker-fluentd/README.md

 * `NORMALIZER_IP` - not currently used
 * `NORMALIZER_HOSTNAME` - hostname of the normalizer node/machine.
 This is reported in the ES record as `"pipeline_metadata":{"normalizer":{"hostname": "NORMALIZER_HOSTNAME"}}`.

+Ruby version
+* `RUBY_SCL_VER` - Is used to specify Ruby version from software collection.
+Currently supports `rh-ruby22`.

 ## External Fluentd config
 In order to add own Fluentd configuration file please add the configuration files to a local directory and map in to `/data` docker volume.
 The following files are taken form the local directory: